- Boards & Commissions H - N

 |• The Board of Supervisors||• The Department of Mental Health|

 |• A City Police Department||• An at-large community representative|

 - Meetings are held the 3rd Wednesday of January, April, and September at 11:30 am.

-- Agendas are available prior to the meetings.
+- Agendas will be posted 72 hours prior to the meeting.
 Minutes are available following approval.

 Contact JJCC Chair, Amanda Gibbs